ThomasVestergaard/Disruptor-net.Metrics/README.md

 It will:
  - Tell you how many items has been processed.
  - Min, max and average time (milliseconds) each item spent in the queue.
- - How much (percentage) of your ringbuffer is avilable.
+ - How much (percentage) of your ringbuffer is available.
  - Dump this data in your favorite logging framework via sinks (yes I stole the sink concept from serilog).

 It will have a small impact on the overall performance of your ringbuffer.
 You need to choose carefully how you use it - If you log too much too often you will ruin performance.
 Play around with the settings to find your sweet spot.